-Tulsa Oklahoma Burglary Defense Attorney
+Tulsa Oklahoma Burglary Defense Lawyer

 Burglary is the crime of entering a business, home, automobile, or other property with the intent to commit a crime.
 Under Oklahoma criminal law, felony burglary is classified as either first-degree burglary or second-degree burglary.
 First degree burglary is defined as breaking and entering into the occupied home of another with the intent to commit a crime.
-Second degree burglary is defined as breaking and entering into a building, car, automobile, truck, or other structure in which property is kept, with the intent to steal or commit any felony.
+Second-degree burglary is defined as breaking and entering into a building, car, automobile, truck, or other structure in which property is kept, with the intent to steal or commit any felony.
 Misdemeanor burglary, also known as breaking and entering, is defined as entering the premises or dwelling of another without permission from the owner or occupant.

-If you or a family member has been charged with burglary, it is important that you speak with a Tulsa Oklahoma burglary defense attorney at the Henson Law Firm as soon as possible.
+If you or a family member has been charged with burglary, it is important that you speak with a Tulsa Oklahoma burglary defense lawyer at the Henson Law Firm as soon as possible.
 The prosecution has no tolerance for burglary crimes, and they will prosecute you to the fullest extent of Oklahoma law.
 You need a Tulsa burglary lawyer to aggressively represent you throughout the criminal process and fight the accusations of the prosecution.

 Penalties for Oklahoma Burglary